evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 from evidently.metrics import *
 ```

-{% hint style="info" %}
+# How it works

+Here is the general flow.
-**Data preparation**.
-Prepare your data as a Pandas DataFrame.
-For some evaluations, you may use two datasets: `reference` and `current`.
-Check the [input data requirements](../input-data/data-requirements.md) for details.
-You may also need to specify the data schema using a [Column Mapping](../input-data/column-mapping.md) object.
+* **Input data**.
+Prepare data as a Pandas DataFrame.
+This will be your `current` data to run evaluations for.
+For some checks, you may need a second `reference` dataset.
+Check the [input data requirements](../input-data/data-requirements.md).
-{% endhint %}
+* **Schema mapping**.
+Optionally, define your data schema using [Column Mapping](../input-data/column-mapping.md).
+* **Define the Report**.
+Create a `Report` object and include the selected Metrics or Preset in the `metrics` list.
+* **Run the Report**.
+Run the Report on your `current_data`.
+If applicable, pass the `reference_data` and `column_mapping`.
+* **Get the results**.
+Get a visual Report in Jupyter notebook, export the metrics, or upload it to Evidently Platform.

+You can use Metric Presets, which are pre-built Reports that work out of the box, or create a custom Report selecting Metrics one by one.

 # Metric Presets

-Evidently has pre-built Reports that work out of the box.
-To use them:
-* Create a `Report` object and include the selected Metric Preset in the `metrics` list.
+To generate a Report using Metric Preset, simply include the selected Metric Preset in the `metrics` list.
-* Run the Report on your dataset by passing it as `current_data`.
-If applicable, also pass `reference_data` and `column_mapping`.
-* View the output as a visual Report or export the metrics.

 **Example 1**.
 To generate the Data Quality Report for a single dataset and get the visual output in Jupyter notebook or Colab: